United Conservative Party

 The United Conservative Party of Alberta (UCP) is a conservative political party in the province of Alberta, Canada.
 It was established in July 2017 as a merger between the Progressive Conservative Association of Alberta and the Wildrose Party.
 When established, the UCP immediately formed the Official Opposition in the Legislative Assembly of Alberta.
-The UCP won a majority mandate in the 2019 Alberta general election to form the government of Alberta.
-UCP leader Jason Kenney became premier on April 30, 2019, when he and his first cabinet were appointed and sworn in by the lieutenant governor of Alberta, Lois Mitchell.
+The UCP won a majority mandate in the 2019 Alberta general election to form the government of Alberta, succeeding Rachel Notley's Alberta NDP.
+The party won a renewed majority mandate in the 2023 Alberta general election under the leadership of Danielle Smith – albeit the smallest majority mandate in Alberta's history.